 In the earlier stages, the lower position of the uterus makes all these movements to be sensed in the lower part of the abdomen.
 But as the pregnancy progresses, they can be felt higher up in the abdomen, too.

 First-time mothers are generally quite curious to know what does quickening feel like inside the body.
 The movements vary from baby to baby, which is why it feels different for everyone.
 At times, it feels like a flutter, or a tiny body tumbling inside your stomach, or a popping and pushing sensation, and many others.

 These movements are weaker in the beginning.
-But, over time, you could easily tell if your baby punched, or he kicked.
+But, over time, you would easily tell if your baby punched or kicked.
 Some babies can be karate enthusiasts and make you feel a jab as well.
 All of these sensations are absolutely painless.

 For a long time, the only sign of the baby’s presence for a mother is usually what she sees in the ultrasound.
 But the feeling of an actual physical movement can bring intense happiness.
-You can indulge in conversations with your child when it kicks since it can hear your voice from the inside.
+You can indulge in conversations with your baby when it kicks as your baby can hear your voice from the inside.
 Maybe playing its favourite music could make it move even more, and letting your partner feel it from the outside of the stomach can bring you both great joy.